Water management in The Netherlands

 • Provinces

-The provinces are responsible for the water policy for the regional waters.
-The provinces have operational duties with respect to some water management issues, such as the removal of large quantities of groundwater from the soil.
-The Environmental and Planning Act stipulates that the management of groundwater quality is a task vested with the provinces.
+Provinces are responsible for regional measures that arise from the national water policy (in Dutch).
+They also have operational tasks relating to water management, such as removing groundwater from the soil.
+The Environmental and Planning Act stipulates that managing the quality of the groundwater is also the task of the provinces

 • Municipalities